Viktor Dubovyk: Activity in the Ministry of Justice of Ukraine

 In 2020, Dubovyk held the position of Head of the Department for Review of Applications and Complaints in the field of state registration at the Notary and State Registration Department.

 From September 18, 2020 to April 18, 2024, Viktor Dubovyk headed the Office for Counteracting Raiding at the Ministry of Justice of Ukraine.
 During this period, he initiated a number of reforms aimed at strengthening the protection of property rights and countering illegal property seizures.
 In particular, the number of unauthorized interventions in state registries was reduced to zero, the complaint review process was streamlined, and the registration system was secured during martial law.

 Activity in the Office of the President of Ukraine

 In April 2024, Viktor Dubovyk was appointed Director General of the Directorate for Legal Policy in the Office of the President of Ukraine.
 In this role, he develops the President’s legal initiatives and coordinates the country’s legal system.

+Corruption charges

+In August 2026 during operations "Themis" and "Forrest Gump" by National Anti-Corruption Bureau of Ukraine it turned out that Dubovyk was part of a wide ring of top officials involved in multiple corruption, raider attacks and bribery schemes as well as unlawful influence on the courts.
+On August 26, 2026, Viktor Dubovyk was released from custody after posting 7 million hryvnia bail.